alxlive/cloudy/readme.markdown

 Cloudy: Attach files to Gmail from the cloud
 ==============================

+Warning: this documentation is out of date.
+Nevertheless, it should still contain most of the key pieces of information necessary to understand and extend Cloudy.

 Cloudy is a Google Chrome browser extension that overrides Gmail's default behavior for attaching files.
 Instead of a regular local file selection dialog, users are presented with a Filepicker.io window that lets them select files from many locations in the cloud: Dropbox, Gmail, Facebook, Flickr, Github, just to name a few.

 Cloudy uses [Filepicker.io](https://www.filepicker.io) and is built on top of [Gmailr](https://github.com/jamesyu/gmailr), a third-party Gmail API written in Javascript.